deepjyoti30/ytmdl/.github/PULL_REQUEST_TEMPLATE.md

 ### Before submitting a *pull request* make sure you have:
 - [ ] [Searched](https://github.com/deepjyoti30/ytmdl/search?q=is%3Apr&type=Issues) the bugtracker for similar pull requests
-- [ ] Read [youtube-dl coding conventions](https://github.com/deepjyoti30/ytmdl/blob/master/.github/CONTRIBUTING.md) and adjusted the code to meet them
+- [ ] Read [ytmdl coding conventions](https://github.com/deepjyoti30/ytmdl/blob/master/.github/CONTRIBUTING.md) and adjusted the code to meet them
 - [ ] Checked the code with [pylama](https://github.com/klen/pylama)

 ### What is the purpose of your *pull request*?